Types of Habitats at Ruthven

 - A fantastic variety of fungus

-- Bird Banding – a unique way to learn about and interact with songbirds!
+- Bird watching and banding (a unique way to learn about and interact with songbirds)

-Five walking trails make discovering nature at Ruthven Park fun and easily accessible!
+Five hiking trails make discovering nature at Ruthven Park fun and easily accessible.

 - Enjoy a leisurely walk through our Butterfly Meadow where you can view native wildflowers and a variety of insects including, of course, butterflies.